Table of Contents

 Our rehab for inhalants features a sub-acute medical detox program that will help you manage the withdrawal symptoms of inhalants in a safe, secure, and clean environment.
 Our expert medical team utilizes medication management, nutritional therapy, exercise therapy, and other interventions.
 The goal of our women’s detox program is to get you to a physically and psychologically stable state.

 Since your needs in treatment are unique, our women’s inhalants rehab features multiple levels of care you meet those needs.
 We offer residential treatment as well as a variety of outpatient programs such as intensive outpatient (IOP), partial hospitalization programs (PHP), and traditional outpatient.
-You help you better transition to your normal daily life after treatment; Casa Serena offers a Sober and Supportive Living Program, a Lifetime Aftercare Program, and an Alumni group to connect you with past graduates of our inhalant rehab.
+You help you better transition to your normal daily life after treatment; Casa Serena offers a transitional living Program, a Lifetime Aftercare Program, and an Alumni group to connect you with past graduates of our inhalant rehab.

 1print